biof309/group-project-jcl/slides.md

-# Machine Learning with SciKitLearn
+# Machine Learning

 Decided to use SciKitLearn

+Supervised learning project

-Wanted to try multiple different classification models as this is a supervised learning project
+Wanted to try multiple different classification models as this is a

 Logistic regression, random forest, support vector machine, k nearest neighbor